smurfeth/Final-Project/README.md

             Console.WriteLine($"\n--- DOCTOR'S SERVICE ORDER QUEUE ({today:MMM dd, yyyy}) ---");
             if (finalServiceOrder.Count == 0)
             {
-                Console.WriteLine("No patients in the queue or with assigned appointments for today.");
+                Console.WriteLine("No patients in the queue or with appointments for today.");
                 return;
             }